abg3/Data-Science-vs-Software-Developers/README.md

 - Most data scientists have advanced degrees such as Masters/PhD and they are emerging from various backgrounds.
 However, majority of the respondents from the data science community studied Computer Science in their undergraduate majors.
 - Secondly, formal education is not the only source of knowledge to become a data scientist.
 This journey strongly revolves around industry certifications, online courses and open source contributions.
 - The programming languages for a data scientist is not limited to Python and SQL.
 If you are someone who enjoys shell scripting or  front end development, data science may be a career for you.
 These skills are becoming popular for ML cloud platforms and data storytelling.
 - Software development is an integral part to become a data scientist.
 Predominantly, professional software developers have shown satisfaction in a data science career.
-Both professions have a good work life balance, and the survey results demonstrate a unique resemblance between the two i.e the proportion of people spending a better life than not is almost same irrespective of being a software developer or a data scientist.
+Programming knowledge is critical to ensure success in the field of data science.
+Both professions have a good work life balance, and the survey results demonstrate a unique resemblance between the two i.e software development and data science complement each other and the latter is incomplete without the former.

 # Legal